cysouw/diathesis/text/c01_introduction.md

 - Es ist bekannt, dass der Großvater seiner Enkelin einen Witz zu erzählen pflegte.
 :::

 The constructions listed in this chapter are not haphardly collected out of some infinite pool of possible analytical combinations of verb forms.
-Quite to the contrary, the constructions listed here are claimed to be an exhaustive list of all epithetical German verbal possibilities.
-Only some rare and/or old-fashioned constructions are left out from this summary.
-The list of epitheses in this chapter is quite long (about 25 major constructions), but manageable.
-Any 1000-plus-page grammar can easily add a few pages listing them all.
-It is also quite a bit less extensive in comparison to the list of all diatheses presented in the previous chapter (about 75 major constructions).
+Quite to the contrary, the constructions listed here are claimed to be an exhaustive list of all epithetical German verb forms.
+Only a few rare and/or old-fashioned constructions are left out from this summary (but they can still be found in the following data chapters).
+The list of major epitheses in this chapter is quite long (about 25 constructions), but manageable.
+Any 1000-plus-page grammar could easily add a few pages listing them all.
+This number of epitheses is also quite a bit less than the number of major diatheses presented in the previous chapter (about 75 constructions).
+This indicates that from a purely grammatical perspective, diathesis is a three-times more elaborate topic than epithesis.

-The epitheses in this chapter thus map out all grammaticalised verbal forms of the German language.
-However, it is crucial to realise that not every lexical verb can be combined with each of these constructions.
-Just as with diatheses, each epithesis has a limited domain of applicability (cf. [@sec:intro-domain-of-application]).
-It is a very worthwhile future endeavour to specify these domains in more detail that I have been able to do here.
-A consequence of this is that one cannot simply take a random lexical verb and paradigmatically list all different epithetical forms for this verb, just like traditional grammars like to do.
-In contrast, it becomes a matter of lexicography to enumarate all epitheses that are compatible with each individual verb.

-## Classification of epitheses
+#### Classification of epitheses {.unnumbered}

-The epithetical constructions in this chapter are basically organised along the lines of the ~~TAME~~ (tense-aspect-mood-evidentiality) categories.
-This subdivision is not always clear-cut; it is more of a continuum.
-This means that the placement of a specific construction in one or the other category is mostly more a matter of practical convenience, more than of strict definitional categorisation.
+The epithetical constructions listed in this chapter are basically organised along the lines of the ~~TAME~~ categorisation (tense-aspect-mood-evidentiality).
+This subdivision is not always clear-cut, it is more of a continuum.
+This means that the placement of a specific construction in one or the other group is more a matter of practical convenience than of strict definitional categorisation.

-~~Tense~~ will almost not be mentioned, mainly because it does not play an important role in German epithesis.
-The discussion of ~~aspect~~ is separated into two kinds: temporal aspect ([@sec:epithesis-temporal-aspect]) and spatial aspect ([@sec:epithesis-spatial-aspect]). ~~Mood~~ includes the well-described modal verbs, but also some other less-widely discussed modal constructions ([@sec:epithesis-mood]). ~~Evidentiality~~ deals with marking the evidence that the speaker has for a statement.
+~~Tense~~ will almost not be mentioned here, mainly because it does not play an important role in German epithesis.
+The discussion of ~~aspect~~ is separated into two kinds: temporal aspect ([@sec:epithesis-temporal-aspect]) and spatial aspect ([@sec:epithesis-spatial-aspect]). ~~Mood~~ includes the well-described modal verbs, but also some other less-widely discussed modal constructions ([@sec:epithesis-mood]). ~~Evidentiality~~ deals with the marking evidence that the speaker has for a statement.
 This turns out to be a very useful category for the analysis of various German epithetical constructions ([@sec:epithesis-evidentiality]).

-Aditionally, I have added a section for epithetical construction that influence ~~participant affectedness~~ ([@sec:epithesis-affectedness]).
+Aditionally, I have added a section with epithetical construction that change the ~~participant affectedness~~ ([@sec:epithesis-affectedness]).
 These constructions are intermediates between epithesis and diathesis.
 Structurally they are clearly epithetic, because there is no role-remapping.
-Yet, functionally they slightly change the relation between the participants and the lexical verb, so they belong squarely in the realm of diathetical function.
+Yet, these constructions express a change in the relation between the participants and the lexical verb, so they might functionally be included in the realm of diathesis.

+The epitheses listed in this chapter thus map out grammaticalised verbal categories of the German language.
+However, it is crucial to realise that not every lexical verb can be combined with each of these constructions.
+Just as with diatheses, each epithesis has a limited domain of applicability, i.e. each epithesis has a specific set of verbs that it can be applied to (cf. [@sec:intro-domain-of-application]).
+It is a very worthwhile future endeavour to specify these domains in more detail than I have been able to do here.
+Additionally, this restricted applicability means that one cannot simply take a random lexical verb and paradigmatically list all different epithetical forms for this verb, like traditional grammars like to do with tense forms.
+In contrast, it becomes a matter of lexicography to enumarate the epitheses that are compatible with each individual verb.

 ## Temporal aspect {#sec:epithesis-temporal-aspect}